The Architecture of the Folger Shakespeare Library

 In this exhibition, visitors are invited to play, lounge, be curious, and see more of the Folger Shakespeare Library than ever before.

-- Rummage through Henry Folger’s desk and read the correspondences that grew the Folger and brought this unique building to the Nation’s capital.
+- Rummage through Mr. & Mrs. Folger’s desk and read the correspondences that grew the Folger and brought this unique building to the Nation’s capital.

 - Explore large scale reproductions of Cret’s detailed architectural drawings, newly digitized for this exhibition.